stntg/gui-image-studio/DEPLOYMENT_GUIDE.md

-# Deployment Guide for img2res
+# Deployment Guide for GUI Image Studio

 This guide covers creating releases, publishing to PyPI, and setting up automated workflows with GitHub Actions.